 Contact Amber by email.

-Congregational Administrator, Ms. Gambrell began as a quarter-time bookkeeper in 2002.
-Shaye Gambrell has served in the UUFA office over the years under several job titles.
+Shaye Gambrell has served in the UUFA office since 2002 under several job titles.
 As Congregational Administrator, she is responsible for the smooth operation of the office and internal and external communications.

 Shaye is a long-time member of the Association of Unitarian Universalist Administrators and has served on the board and later as their administrator.